Kakamotobi/Learned/DSA/18-Graphs.md

   // Remove a vertex from the graph. removeVertex(vertex) {
-    // Remove all values in the adjacency list for this vertex. for (let v of this.adjacencyList[vertex]) {
+    // Remove all edges for this vertex. for (let v of this.adjacencyList[vertex]) {
       this.removeEdge(vertex, v);
     }
-    // Delete the key in the adjacency list for this vertex. delete this.adjacencyList[vertex];
+    // Delete this vertex from the graph. delete this.adjacencyList[vertex];
   }